TheHive-Project/TheHive/.github/ISSUE_TEMPLATE/bug_report_TH4.md

 ---
-name: Bug report for TheHive4
+name: Bug Report / Feature Request for TheHive4
-about: Create a report to help us improve
+about: Create a bug report or a feature request to help us improve TheHive 4.
 title: "[Bug]"
 labels: bug, TheHive4
 assignees: ''